 Sugar snap peas vs snow peas

-Snow peas, on the other hand, have teeny tiny peas and their pods are almost flat in shape.
-They can’t be split open to remove the peas because its just pointless to do so
+Snow peas, on the other hand, have teeny tiny peas, and their pods are almost flat in shape.
+They can’t be split open to remove the peas because it’s just pointless to do so

-Snow peas tend to cook faster and are perfect for stir fry recipes.
-Check out my stir fry snow peas with carrots recipe.
+Snow peas tend to cook faster and are perfect for stir-fry recipes.
+Check out my stir-fry snow peas with carrots recipe.

 It took me forever to realize the difference between sugar snap peas and snow peas!
-But, now, I feel like I am a pro at telling the difference!
-It took a lot of trips to farmer’s markets, grocery stores and cooking them repeatedly!
+But now, I feel like I am a pro at telling the difference!
+It took a lot of trips to farmer’s markets, grocery stores, and cooking them repeatedly!

 Can these snap peas be shelled?